Manassas, Virginia

 Manassas (/məˈnæsəs/), formerly Manassas Junction, is an independent city in the Commonwealth of Virginia, United States.
 The population was 42,772 at the 2020 Census.
 It is the county seat of Prince William County, although the two are separate jurisdictions.
-Manassas borders the independent city of Manassas Park, Virginia.
+Manassas borders the independent city of Manassas Park.
 The Bureau of Economic Analysis includes both Manassas and Manassas Park with Prince William County for statistical purposes.

-Manassas contains several historic sites dating from 1850 to 1870.
+Manassas contains several historic sites dating from 1825 to 1914.
 Manassas surrounds the 38 acre county courthouse, which is located on county property.

 Manassas is part of the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area and is in the Northern Virginia region.